View current CORE groups.

 Groups have been formed based on geographic location or topics of interest.
 This offers the best chance of diversity in age, family status, belief system and life experience.
 Most groups will have about 10 members.
 During the formation of a group, interested individuals initially meet to discuss the logistics of the group: how often to meet, day and time to meet, where to meet, central contact person, etc. Once these details are decided, the group information is posted here where others can browse for groups they may be interested in, and reach out to the contact for more information.

-Once you find a good fit, In order to gain the most benefit, we ask that each person who is willing to participate make a real effort to make a home in their CORE group.
+Once you find a good fit, we ask that each person who is willing to participate make a real effort to make a home in their CORE group.

-If the information you find about existing CORE groups does not meet your needs, you are encouraged to discuss ideas with others in the fellowship.
+If you find existing CORE groups do not meet your needs, you are encouraged to discuss ideas with others in the fellowship.
 There may be others who live near you, or have a similar interest.
-We encourage the formation of new groups if there is someone to act as the initial organizer.
+We encourage the formation of new groups if someone will act as the initial organizer.
 We will offer training and support to these courageous volunteers, so that no one is left out there alone.
 The organizer will coordinate the time and place of the initial gathering and lead the discussion of the logistics.
-At this time, please contact the Vice President of the board or the minister if you are ready to form a new group.
+Contact the Vice President of the Board or the minister if you are ready to form a new group.

 What happens in a CORE group?